MeloXie/InfluenceFunction-TracInStability/README.md

 ## 2. Install an Influence-Estimation Implementation

-The experiments in this repository support two closely related influence-function implementations:
+The experiments in this repository support two closely related implementations of the influence-function framework.

+The modified **`influenciae_tabular`** implementation, originally developed by CA-Fernandes, incorporates updates to improve dependency compatibility (e.g., NumPy-related compatibility) while preserving the same influence-function workflow.
+The official Influenciae package can also be used to reproduce the experiments reported in this repository.
+Therefore, users may choose either implementation according to their preference.

 | Implementation | Recommended use |
 |---|---|
 | Modified `influenciae_tabular` | Reproducing the original development environment |
 | Official Influenciae | Using the official package distribution |

-Both implementations can run the experiments using the prepared CSV datasets included in this repository.
-The CSV-based workflow is used throughout the released notebooks because it avoids compatibility issues between older TensorFlow versions and recent versions of `tensorflow-datasets`.
+Both implementations use the prepared CSV datasets included in this repository.
+The CSV-based workflow is adopted throughout the released notebooks because it avoids compatibility issues associated with TensorFlow Datasets while reproducing exactly the same experimental data.

-> Install only one Influenciae implementation in a given environment to
-> avoid package conflicts.
+> **Note:** Install only one Influenciae implementation in a given environment to avoid package conflicts.

 ### Option A: Modified `influenciae_tabular`